alenroy04/speech-emotion-recognititon/README.md

 # Speech Emotion Recognition

-Web-application based on ML model for recognition of emotion for selected audio file.You can try it on streamlit sharing platform [here](http://10.15.0.61:8501/)
+Web-application based on ML model for recognition of emotion for selected audio file.You can try it on streamlit sharing platform-http://10.15.0.61:8501/